dotnet/csharplang/proposals/top-level-statements.md

 ## Motivation
 [motivation]: #motivation

-There's a certain amount of boilerplate surrounding even the simplest of programs, because of the need for an explicit `Main` method.
+There's a certain amount of boilerplate surrounding even the simplest of programs because of the need for an explicit `Main` method.
 This seems to get in the way of language learning and program clarity.
 The primary goal of the feature therefore is to allow C# programs without unnecessary boilerplate around them, for the sake of